 People from all over Wisconsin came to learn from a variety of presenters on a variety of topics at the October 2014 state conference in Madison.

 Your decision to do something about your hearing loss may begin with HLAA...

 HLAA is a non-profit consumer based organization.

-HLAA has 175 chapters in the United States.
+There are over 175 HLAA chapters in the United States.

-HLAA has 5 chapters in Wisconsin run by volunteers.
+There are 5 chapters in Wisconsin; all are organized and run by volunteers.

-HLAA-WI is the Wisconsin state affiliate of the Hearing Loss Association of America, Inc., the nation's foremost consumer organization representing the rights and interests of people with hearing loss.
+HLAA-WI is the state affiliate of The Hearing Loss Association of America, Inc. the nation's foremost consumer organization representing the rights an interests of pepole with hearing loss.

-Explore our HLAA-WI website to learn who we are, what we stand for, and why we believe in and volunteer for HLAA.
+By exploring this website, you will learn who we are, what we stand for, and why we belive in and volunteer for HLAA.